team-leevio/happy-elementor-addons/readme.txt

-1. From now on, you can create a mega menu, simple navigation menu, and horizontal nav menu with our happy menu widget.
+1. From now on, you will get **Header Footer Builder** with template conditions; also, we have introduced our own Theme Builder for you with advanced templating conditions.
+You can create single-page templates and archive page templates for free.
 2. Create off-canvas content or a menu for your site with an off-canvas widget.
 3. Manage the one-page navigation menu with the help of our one-page navigation widget.
 4. You can create an advanced data table and the option to add a Google sheet to your website.